Catherine Read: Later life and death

 New pastel artists rose into the public’s view and Read no longer commanded such a following.

-In 1771, she went to India to paint the portraits of the English officers living there.
-She was accompanied by her niece, Helena Beatson, a clever young artist, who there married, in 1777, (Sir) Charles Oakeley, baronet, later governor of Madras.
-She is reported as being in that country in 1775 and 1777, and as dying at sea near Madras.
+In 1771, she went to India to paint the portraits of the English officers living there, as well as being the first Western woman to paint an Indian subject.
+She was accompanied by her niece, Helena "Nelly" Beatson, a clever young artist.
+Read was disappointed when Beatson there married, in 1777, (Sir) Charles Oakeley, baronet, later governor of Madras who disliked the idea of having a painter for wife, and according to professor Catriona Seth, made Beatson stop seeing Read.
+Read is established to be in India in at least 1775 and 1777, her health failing, and as dying at sea near Madras attempting to return home.
 Her death is recorded as 15 December 1778.

 Works

 In 1763, she exhibited a portrait of Queen Charlotte with the infant Prince of Wales, and in 1765 one of the latter with his brother, Prince Frederick.

 On resuming her practice, Read settled in Welbeck Street.
 Many of her portraits were well engraved by Valentine Green and James Watson, and a pair of plates, by J. Finlayson, of the celebrated Gunning sisters, the Duchess of Argyll and the Countess of Coventry, remained popular.

 Some works by Read have at one time been attributed to Joshua Reynolds.
 A portrait of Lady Georgiana Spencer has been noted as one of her finest.

+In 2026 a portrait of an Indian woman was attributed to Read by experts as part of the BBC television series Fake or Fortune?.
+It is believed to be the first portrait of an Indian sitter by a British woman artist.